binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

 There is a danger of implementing to much manual process thus slowing development down more than necessary.
 The way the process is implemented will have a lot to do with its level of success.
 For example automating as much as possible, so developers don't have to think about as much as possible is going to make for more productive, focused and [happier](https://en.wikipedia.org/wiki/Kaizen) developers.

 For example, when a Development Team needs to pull a library into their project, which often happens in the middle of working on a product backlog item (not planned at the beginning of the Sprint), if they have to context switch while a legal review and/or manual code review takes place, then this will cause friction and reduce the teams performance even though it may be out of their hands.
 In this case, the Development Team really needs a dedicated resource to perform the legal review.
 The manual review could be done by another team member or even themselves with perhaps another team member having a quicker review after the fact.
-These sorts of decisions need to be made by the Development Team, not mandated by someone outside of the team that doesn't have skin in the game or doesn't have the localised understanding that the people working on the project do.
+These sorts of decisions need to be made by the Development Team, not mandated by someone outside of the team that doesn't have skin in the game or does not have the localised understanding that the people working on the project do.

 Maintaining a list of the approved libraries really needs to be a process that does not take a lot of human interaction.
 How ever you work out your process, make sure it does not require a lot of extra developer effort on an ongoing basis.
 Some effort up front to automate as much as possible will facilitate this.